parulnith/GenAI/Apps/Earth Explorer/Readme.md

 1. Clone this repository

-2. Set your Cesium Ion Access Token below.
+2. Set your Cesium Ion Access Token below(Free for research and education).
 To get your Cesium token:

 - Visit [https://ion.cesium.com/](https://ion.cesium.com/) and **sign up** or **log in**.
 - Go to your profile → **Access Tokens** → **Create Token**.